“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

-True-self-care must address the “Self” in its entirety, not just our body or appearance.
+True self-care must address the “Self” in its entirety, not just our body or appearance.
 The entire Self includes the mind, our emotions, the body, and our spirit.
 The most paramount of these aspects is our very state of being.
 Everything flows out from this.
 There is much more to us than meets the eye because we aren’t just humans… we are human beings.

 Well, consider us your reputable mechanics.

 We have been practicing the exercise we are sharing today for many years now, but more than ever they are benefiting us and others who practice.
-We don’t need to remind you of the state of the world, but in times like these, we really need to get back to the basics.
+We don’t need to remind you of the state of the world, but in times like these, we need to get back to the basics.

 Creating calm in the storm

 Even in a storm, you can create calm.
 Not by calming the storm, that’s out of our control, but by calming ourselves which is completely in our control.
-When we have the understanding and focus that comes with a new expanded perspective, we begin tapping into what we call “true-self-care”.
+When we have the understanding and focus that comes with a new expanded perspective, we begin tapping into what we call “true self-care”.

-These are not easy things to do or say especially given what has happened in 2020, and we are not trying to minimize or overlook any of the heartache or terrible events that have taken place either.
+These are not easy things to do or say especially given what has happened in recent years, and we are not trying to minimize or overlook any of the heartache or terrible events that have taken place either.
 But it must be known that we will not grow in the pain, stress, or chaos.
-We grow the moment we decide to move out of the pain and forward with our life.
+We grow the moment we decide to move out of the pain and forward with our lives.
 Each individual is on their own timeline and when you feel ready to move forward, it's time to shift.